 Perspectives on Language Learning and Education, 16 62-69

 Winner, M. & Crooke, P. (2009).
 Socially Curious and Curiously Social: A social thinking guidebook for Bright Teens and young adults.
-Think Social Publishing, San Jose, CA.
+Think Social Publishing, Santa Clara, CA.

 (2012) International Book Awards Finalist - Youth Issues